-How do you prove negligence in a truck accident case?
+How do you prove negligence in a New Jersey truck accident case?

-When you file a personal injury claim, you are required to show that the other party was negligent and caused the accident.
+When you file a personal injury claim, you must show that the other party was negligent and caused the accident.

 To do this, you must show that the other party had a “Duty of Care.”
 Duty of Care means that they must act in a certain way not to cause harm to others.

-Our first task as your attorney is to show that the Duty of Care was breached, which was the cause of the accident.
-To do this, we will start by gathering as much evidence as possible about the case.
-We will review police reports, traffic camera footage, witness statements and request the driver’s logbook and truck black box for review.
+Our first task as your attorney is to ensure that the Duty of Care was breached, which was the cause of the accident.
+To do this, we will gather as much evidence as possible about the case.
+We will review police reports, traffic camera footage, and witness statements and request the driver’s logbook and truck black box for review.

 Our New Jersey truck accident lawyers will work with the best accident reconstruction experts to find out the actual cause of the accident.

-We will talk to medical professionals about the injuries you received and the anticipated outcome.
+We will talk to medical professionals about your injuries and the anticipated outcome.